modin-project/modin/docs/index.rst

 To use Modin, you do not need to know how many cores your system has and you do not need to specify how to distribute the data.
 In fact, you can continue using your previous pandas notebooks while experiencing a considerable speedup from Modin, even on a single machine.
-Once you’ve changed your import statement, you’re ready to use Modin just like you would pandas.
+Once you've changed your import statement, you’re ready to use Modin just like you would pandas.

 Installation and choosing your compute engine